15.05. – 18.05.2016

 Preferring a guesthouse this time we found a nice one on the road towards Yen Minh, the Linh Anh hotel.
 Here is my view of the hotel.

 Tired of the bikes we decided to go for a little walk.
-We headed towards the indoor market and stopped at one of the food places opposite the main entrance for a chicken pho – unfortunately both Courtney and Stephanie were not happy with the food and their stomach didn’t agree with it too much either.
+We headed towards the indoor market and stopped at a food place opposite the main entrance. for a chicken pho.
+Unfortunately, both Courtney and Stephanie were not happy with the food and their stomach didn’t agree with it too either.

-Was it a bit hazy when I was there 3 days ago now the sky was clear and the view so much nicer.
+It was a bit hazy when I was there 3 days ago.
+Now the sky was clear and the view so much nicer.
 Or maybe having a cold 333 bia made everything look better.
 Still, it was a nice way to relax and enjoying the view.
-It maybe helped to let everything we saw early sink in, and really appreciating what we saw.
+It may be helped to let everything we saw early sink in, and really appreciating what we saw.
 Overall, watching the sun set here was lovely.

-For dinner I suggested checking out a restaurant above the indoor market as they apparently serve goat – but it seemed it was closed for a private function, so we headed back to my usual food place – Ngoc Lan Quan.
+For dinner I suggested a restaurant above the indoor market serving goat.
+Though, it was closed for a private function, so we headed back to my usual food place – Ngoc Lan Quan.
 Entering I got a very warm welcome by the owner.
 The mother immediately showed everyone the key ring I gave her daughter as a present.
-I think both Stephanie and Courtney found it funny that so many people seem to recognise me in Meo Va – and I only stayed here two nights so far!!!.
+I think both Stephanie and Courtney found it funny that so many people seem to recognise me in Meo Va.
+And I only stayed here two nights so far!!!.
 For dinner we got pork ribs, vegetables, spring rolls and fried rice.
-And the food was great again especially the ribs were to die for.
+And the food was great again – especially the ribs were to die for.
 They really know how to barbecue here.

-I on the other hand-made a little shopping trip at the local shop to buy some toys as presents, and was soon enough on my way towards Bao Lac.
+I made a little shopping trip to buy some toys and I was on my way towards Bao Lac.
 My Ha Giang Loop adventure was over.

-- If you do the trip from Ha Giang do not try to do the loop in 3 days only – it is too rushed
+- If you do the trip from Ha Giang don’t do the loop in 3 days only – it’s too rushed.

-- Yen Minh, Dong Van and Meo Vac are the most popular stops with plenty of options for accommodation and food places
+- Yen Minh, Dong Van and Meo Vac are the most popular stops with plenty of accommodation and food options.

 - Your hotel might offer to arrange the required permit for the Ha Giang province